 Search Server.
 DeviceLock Search Server provides full-text searching of logged data stored on DeviceLock Enterprise Server.
 You can use full-text searches to find data that you cannot find by filtering data in the log viewers.
 The full-text search functionality is especially useful in situations when you need to search for shadow copies of documents based on their contents.
 DeviceLock Search Server can automatically recognize, index, search and display documents in many formats, such as: Adobe Acrobat (PDF), Ami Pro, Archives (GZIP, RAR, ZIP), Lotus 1-2-3, Microsoft Access, Microsoft Excel, Microsoft PowerPoint, Microsoft Word, Microsoft Works, OpenOffice (documents, spreadsheets and presentations), Quattro Pro, WordPerfect, WordStar and many others.

 Virtual DLP for BYOD Devices.
-DeviceLock's Virtual DLP features provide the ability to protect any BYOD device against insider data leaks when using leading desktop and application virtualization solutions like Citrix XenApp/XenDesktop, Microsoft RDS and VMWare View.
-Running on a VDI Host or Terminal Server, DeviceLock "remotes" content-aware endpoint DLP policies to the securely connected BYOD device to create a virtual endpoint DLP agent that prevents uncontrolled data exchanges to local media, hosted applications and network connections of the device while "in session".
+DeviceLock's Virtual DLP features provide the ability to protect any BYOD device against insider data leaks when using leading desktop and application virtualization solutions like Citrix XenApp/XenDesktop, Microsoft RDS and VMware Horizon View.
+Running on a VDI Host or Terminal Server, DeviceLock "remotes" contextual and content-aware endpoint DLP controls to the connected remote BYOD device to create a virtual endpoint DLP agent that prevents uncontrolled data exchanges to local peripherals, hosted applications and network connections of the BYOD device while "in session".
 This approach unifies DeviceLock DLP across physical and virtual Windows and BYOD environments.